-Premier Doug Ford's government is gearing up to select the successful bidder who will transform Ontario Place into a "year-round" destination.
+Premier Doug Ford's government is gearing up to select the bidder who will transform Ontario Place into a "year-round" destination.

 The submission period closed in late September, but there's still little public information about what the iconic waterfront site could become in the years ahead — prompting one city councillor to warn about the threat of a "backroom deal."